Bruce Gradkowski

-Bruce Raymond Gradkowski (born January 27, 1983) is a former American football quarterback and current offensive coordinator for the St. Louis BattleHawks.
-He played college football at Toledo.
-He was drafted by the Tampa Bay Buccaneers in the sixth round (194th overall) of the 2006 NFL Draft.
+Bruce Raymond Gradkowski (born January 27, 1983) is an American former professional football quarterback and coach who currently serves as an offensive assistant for the Detroit Lions of the National Football League (NFL).
+He previously served as the offensive coordinator for the St. Louis BattleHawks of the United Football League (UFL).
+He played college football for the Toledo Rockets.
+He was selected by the Tampa Bay Buccaneers in the sixth round of the 2006 NFL draft.
 Gradkowski was also a member of the St. Louis Rams, Cleveland Browns, Oakland Raiders, Cincinnati Bengals, and Pittsburgh Steelers.
 His younger brother, Gino, is a former NFL center.

-Early years
+Early life

 Gradkowski is a 2001 graduate from Seton-La Salle Catholic High School.
 He played as a member of the Seton-La Salle Rebels from 1997 to 2000 in the Western Pennsylvania Interscholastic Athletic League (WPIAL).
 As a junior, Gradkowski threw for 1,630 yards and 10 touchdowns.
 This performance was then improved as a senior, when he completed 188-of-327 passes (57.5%) and threw for a then-WPIAL record of 2,978 yards and 30 touchdowns (surpassing the previous mark set by Dan Marino).
 In high school, Gradkowski also played basketball, serving as Seton-La Salle's starting point guard and leading his team in scoring.